jessemonroy650/top-phonegap-mistakes/new-whitelist-system.md

     > If you include the plugin and do not include a CSP, your access falls back to the access tag in config.xml, which is probably * (i.e. everything allowed).

-  - some of the stuff appears as ?Voodoo?, like `gap:`
+  - some of the stuff appears as "Voodoo", like `gap:`
   - [Simon Mac Donald](http://www.google.com/url?q=http%3A%2F%2Fhi.im%2Fsimonmacdonald&sa=D&sntz=1&usg=AFQjCNEfbJmJ0IyPjk2hlk8PEZ5oZM8WNQ) [Adds](https://groups.google.com/d/msg/phonegap/DrYOdMrTssM/votSwdBvCwAJ)
-    > The ?gap:? is used as a protocol like ?http:? for the iOS side to communicate from JS to native.
-Basically when Cordova iOS sees ?gap:? it intercepts the request and uses it to do the bridging of the two layers.
-At least that is my understanding of it but it?s been awhile since I dove into that area.
+    > The `gap:` is used as a protocol like `http:` for the iOS side to communicate from JS to native.
+Basically when Cordova iOS sees `gap:` it intercepts the request and uses it to do the bridging of the two layers.
+At least that is my understanding of it but it's been awhile since I dove into that area.

   - **DANGEROUS, BUT WORKING**
-  - `<meta http-equiv=?Content-Security-Policy? content=?default-src *; style-src ?self? ?unsafe-inline?; script-src ?self? ?unsafe-inline? ?unsafe-eval??>`
+  - `<meta http-equiv="Content-Security-Policy" content="default-src *; style-src 'self' 'unsafe-inline'; script-src 'self' 'unsafe-inline' 'unsafe-eval'">`
   - Additional keywords and what they mean [CSP from Mozilla](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives#Keywords)
   - Wait KIDS!
 There is a whole [website that support CSP](http://content-security-policy.com/)

 4. [plugin](https://www.npmjs.com/package/cordova-plugin-whitelist)
   - The one you want is `cordova-plugin-whitelist`
+  - While some advise using not using version numbers so you get the "latest and greatest", the side effect is that in future upgrades your code will break in unexpectecd ways.
+  - The developer is advised to make an "objective" decision
+  - *Phonegap CLI* `cordova add plugin cordova-plugin-whitelist`
-  - *Phonegap CLI* `cordova add plugin cordova-plugin-whitelist@1.1.0` [DN: Do you want to stick to a version?
-Surely let them pull the latest and greatest?
-Rob]
+  - *Phonegap CLI* `cordova add plugin cordova-plugin-whitelist@1.1.0`
+  - *Phonegap Build* `<gap:plugin name=cordova-plugin-whitelist source=npm>`
   - *Phonegap Build* `<gap:plugin name=cordova-plugin-whitelist version=1.0.1 source=npm>`

 ### What you should watch for ###

 1. web view
-  - each platform has it?s own library, as should be expected
+  - each platform has it's own library, as should be expected
-  - each has it?s own bugs, we need to be proactive
+  - each has it's own bugs, we need to be proactive
   - we draw clear barrier between web view and the internet
 2. inappbrowser
   - does NOT have access to the hardware on the mobile device
   - The InAppBrowser is not subject to the whitelist, nor is opening links in the system browser.
   - *conflicting* when using the `target` = `_self`: Opens in the Cordova WebView if the URL is in the white list, otherwise it opens in the InAppBrowser.
-  - ?it is affect by `white-list` sometimes, but mostly by `CSP`?
+  - it is affect by `white-list` sometimes, but mostly by `CSP`
 3. openwindow()
   - this can be a major security issues, use it carefully